Menu

 Summary: Shellfish are an important food to Indigenous communities along BC’s coast.
 Climate change impacts and human activities affect the marine environment, complicating access to and safety of shellfish resources.
 In this presentation we’ll review gaps and barriers for equitable Indigenous shellfish harvests and include Truth and Reconciliation work BCCDC is prioritizing to address these needs.
 We’ll explore projects underway, highlighting one project officially launched in 2024: GEMSTONE – Genomic Ecological Microbial Source Tracking for Oceans, Nature and Environment.
 Fecal contamination of the ocean closes harvest areas and negatively impacts the animals and ecology of these environments.
 Genomic tools can provide information to identify these sources.

-Norovirus Contamination and Persistence in Active Shellfish Farming Regions (Title TBA)
+Norovirus Contamination and Persistence in Active Shellfish Farming Regions in NE Pacific Coastal Waters (Title TBA)

 Tim Green, Director of the Centre for Shellfish Research, Canada Research Chair Shellfish Health and Genomics, Vancouver Island University